thomasperson/riftehr/README.md

 | --- | --- | --- |
 | 21 | 22 | 2008 |

 Toy example files can also be found in the `example_files` directory.
-Relationship abbreviation information can be found in the `reference_files` directory.
+Relationship abbreviation information, relationship groups, and their oposites can be found in the `reference_files` directory.

+---
+# Running RIFTEHR

 Run example files with `python run_RIFTEHR.py --run_example`